ABOUT THE COMPANY

 Crystal International Group Limited (“CIGL”) was founded in Hong Kong and has been a leader and innovator in garment manufacturing since 1970.
-The company currently operates in five fashion categories: lifestyle wear, denim, intimates, sweaters and sportswear.
-Today, CIGL includes 20 self-operating manufacturing facilities spanning five countries.
-The company’s 80,000 employees deliver over 400 million pieces of apparel each year to best-in-class apparel brands including Uniqlo, Levi’s, Gap, Old Navy, Puma, Under Armour, A&F, Kohl’s and Target.
+The company currently operates in five fashion categories: lifestyle wear, denim, intimate, sweater, sportswear, and outdoor apparel.
+Today, CIGL includes around 20 self-operating manufacturing facilities spanning five countries.
+The company’s 80,000 employees deliver over 400 million pieces of apparel each year to best-in-class apparel brands including Uniqlo, Levi’s, Gap, Old Navy, Puma, Under Armour, A&F, Kohl’s, and Target.

 3D IN ACTION

 By 2017, Crystal Denim had established its own virtual design team to focus solely on becoming expert 3D designers.
 The proven speed to market, sustainability, and user-friendly tools ultimately reshaped its product development process “We were ahead of the industry by a few years in terms of leveraging 3D in a digital workflow,” said Miles Lam, Assistant General Manager for Product Development (Denim) at CIGL.
 “This gave us time to master the tools and get a dedicated team in place to keep up with the demand as it became more popular.”